 Frequency and capacity of our trains will also be improved for a more comfortable ride and a reduction in waiting time by about 10-15% during peak hours.
 The rail industry will also be strengthened to enhance efficiency and cost competitiveness.
 There are currently two rail operators and this enables the regulator to benchmark the operators against each other in terms of service standards and cost efficiency.
-There have been suggestions to merge the separate rail operations to reap greater economies of scale.
+There have been suggestions to merge the separate rail operations to reap costs savings.
 Others see value in retaining the existing structure.
 A key step in enhancing contestability is to have shorter operating licenses, say 10 to 15 years, compared to the existing 30-year license periods.
-This policy does not increase the number of operators but the existing ones are subjected to renewals of their licences.
-A new operator may take over the existing one(s), if the latter does not perform according to government's standards.